Ahmadshen/Bytewise_DevOps_Notes/DevOps/week5.md

 The goal of kanban teams is to minimize lead time by continuously improving their workflow.

-# 2 4 principles of Kanban
+# 2 Core Principles of Kanban

 1 Start with what you do now.